freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 The picture gets even more complicated when we look at legislation that actually forces you to make certain websites and web apps accessible.
 A prime example is the US-based <a href='http://jimthatcher.com/webcourse1.htm' target='_blank' rel='nofollow'>section 508</a>.
 Right now, this law mainly refers to government organizations, public sector websites etc. However, laws change.

-Last year, airline websites were included in this list which meant that even here in Europe, airline website devs scrambled to make their content accessible.
+Last year, in the United States, airline websites were included in this list which meant that even in Europe, airline website devs scrambled to make their content accessible.
 Not doing so can get your company a fine of literally tens of thousands of dollars for each day the problem isn't fixed.

-There's variations on this legislation all over the world, some more severe and all-encompassing than others.
+There's variations on this type of legislation all over the world, some more severe and all-encompassing than others.
 Not knowing about that fact doesn't make the lawsuit go away, sadly.

 ## Ok, so accessibility is a big deal.
 Now how do we implement it?

-That question, sadly, is harder to answer than it may seem.
+That question, unfortunately, is harder to answer than it may seem.
 The Harry Potter quote at the top is there for a reason, and it's not my being an avid Fantasy reader.

 As I stated above, accessibility is important for a large group of different people, each with their own needs.
 Making your website work for literally everyone is a large, on-going task.